Dmazeio/dmazeio.github.io/faq.md

 ## The API responds with 400 - Bad Request, how do I resolve the errors?
 The response should include more information on what is missing or incorrect.
 The most common issue is with missing fields (such as title) or entity references.
 You might have to study the template to understand why an article has very specific requirements.

+## The Open API specification says that an e_ or a_ field is required, do I need an ID in the 'values' array or can it be empty?

+If the field is required you have to supply a valid Id for the given type.
+To remove the value (for non required field) - you have to set the array as empty, not remove the field all together.